petukhov/image-elf/README.md

 # Image Elf

-> Easily create and export images of any size.
+> Easily generate images of any size.

-Set your desired dimensions, select from multiple image formats, and download your creation instantly!
+Set your desired dimensions, select the image format, and download your creation instantly!

 ## Usage